Santroller/Santroller/console_guides/authentication.md

 ## Consoles needing authentication
 - Xbox 360, although this can be patched out using [UsbdSecPatch](#usbdsecpatch) on RGH or JTAG modded consoles.
-- Xbox One and Series S|X, if you are not playing Fortnite Festival.
-For Fortnite Festival you can follow [Fortnite Festival](https://santroller.tangentmc.net/tool/fortnite_festival.html).
+- Xbox One and Series S|X, but only if you are not if you are not playing Fortnite Festival.
+    - For Fortnite Festival you can follow [Fortnite Festival](https://santroller.tangentmc.net/tool/fortnite_festival.html).
-- PS4 / PS5, but only if you are not playing Rock Band 4.
-For Rock Band 4, you can use PS3 mode.
-For Fortnite Festival you can follow [Fortnite Festival](https://santroller.tangentmc.net/tool/fortnite_festival.html).
-If you are playing games besides Rock Band 4 or Fortnite Festival, you will need an authentication controller or dongle.
+- PS4 / PS5, but only if you are not playing Fortnite Festival or Rock Band 4.
+    - For Rock Band 4, you can use PS3 mode.
+    - For Fortnite Festival you can follow [Fortnite Festival](https://santroller.tangentmc.net/tool/fortnite_festival.html).

 ## Passing authentication checks to a legitimate controller
 You can follow the [USB Inputs](https://santroller.tangentmc.net/wiring_guides/usb.html) guide.
 When USB Inputs are enabled, authentication checks will automatically be passed to a controller.